Ricardouchub/FakeScope-Agent/README.md

 ---

-## Ethics and Best Practices
+## Ethics
 - Always display sources and publication dates.
 - Use `Unverifiable` when evidence is insufficient.
 - Respect **robots.txt** and use official APIs only.
 - Never store or log user-sensitive data.
-- Be transparent about biases and limitations of the models.
+- Transparency about biases and limitations of the models.

 ---